 You just don’t talk anymore, and you can feel the closeness you once had slipping away from you.

 Do you find yourself looking for “ways to communicate better with my wife”, “wife or husband refuses to communicate”, or “ways to talk to your husband about being unhappy”?

-If any of the above situations sounds like your story, then don’t fret despair.
-It’s hard to communicate when things are tough, but it’s not impossible.
-Read on to learn how to communicate with your spouse when things are tough.
+If any of the above situations sounds like your story, then don’t fret or despair.
+It’s hard to communicate when things are tough, but it’s not impossible to figure out what to do when you can’t communicate with your partner.

-Remember that raising the volume doesn’t get your point across
+As you talk to your wife or husband, remember that raising the volume doesn’t get your point across.

 If you feel frustrated and think that you might start shouting any moment during the fight, take a short time out for a short walk, a cool glass of water, or even to hide away and beat the heck out of a pillow for a few minutes.